A girl from Pittsburgh came to Ellingham Academy and she wanted to see a dead body. She got her wish.

 I’m not old.
 But then I read books like this and the difference between being a teenager and being in your 30s is so visceral that I literally get a brand new pain in my back to go along with my side part and skinny jeans.

-Parts read more like it was meant for middle schoolers instead of the YA crowd, and YA is already sometimes too young for me.
+Some parts read more like this was meant for middle schoolers instead of the YA crowd, and YA is already sometimes too young for me.

 Then there’s the ending.
 UGH, the ending.